Morehouse School of Medicine: Independent institution

 A 2010 study ranked MSM as the number one medical school in the country in the terms of social mission.
 The social mission score used in the study evaluated schools on percentage of graduates who practice primary care, work in health professional shortage areas, and are underrepresented minorities.

-In 2017, it was announced MSM will complete a $50 million expansion by 2020.
-The expansion will include its first-ever student housing, an ambulatory health-care center, additional parking, and a retail component.
+In 2017, it was announced MSM would complete a $50 million expansion by 2020.
+The expansion will include its first-ever student housing, an ambulatory care center, additional parking, and a retail component.

 In July 2020, MSM received a $40 million grant from the United States Department of Health and Human Services to help redress the alarming COVID-19 pandemic impact on African-Americans and other more vulnerable communities.
 In September 2020, MSM received $26.3 million from philanthropist Michael Bloomberg to help lower debt for the medical students enrolled.

+In December 2020, MSM partnered with CommonSpirit Health to form the More in Common Alliance.
+It is a ten-year initiative to help reduce health inequity.
+Dr. Veronica Mallett serves as the senior vice president and chief administrative officer as of August 2023.
+One of her tasks is to match the $100 million commitment CommonSpirit Health has made toward the program.
+Research programs are a part of the effort to increase health equity.

 In May 2022, MSM had a groundbreaking ceremony for a new $45 million academic facility.
 The 52,300-square foot building is scheduled to be complete in early 2024.
 The building is named after longtime MSM board member and state lawmaker Calvin Smyre.